 It affects mental health

 Our mental health is important.
 Keeping it healthy may require a lot of work, yet it is always worth it in the end.
 But not just us adults, our children also need to have effective mental health.
 However, if we argue with them in a room and not let them express themselves, this will trigger ruined mental health.
-This can lead to anxiety, depression, sadness, and a lot more negative things.
+This can lead to anxiety, depression, sadness, and a lot more negative things such as drug and substance abuse.
+Which could further lead to trauma in the recovery process as they might need to be checked in rehab facilities far from home such as Sunshine Behavioral Health in Colorado Springs.
+This is just one potentially dangerous effect on their mental health.
 Worse of all, it can also lead them to end their own life.

 Moreover, mental health is not a joke.
 It is a necessity and contributes to our overall well-being.
 If we are going to ruin our child’s mental health at a very young age, then they will not have a bright future ahead.
 They will always blame themselves and start to feel hopeless about life.
 Every argument, they will think of it as torture.